chrisdickinson/beefy/README.md

   need to even muck about with HTML to get started
 * serves up static files with grace and aplomb (and also appropriate mimetypes)
-* makes it easy to sanity check your [testling ci tape test suite](http://npm.im/tape/).
+* is designed to fall away gracefully, as your project gets bigger.
-* loves you, unconditionally
+* love you, unconditionally

 ## how do I get it?